 The marketing activities of Danish and international businesses are increasingly subject to new rules and control by both authorities and organisations.
 It is therefore becoming increasingly difficult and complicated for businesses to comply with and understand the principles and rules governing their marketing initiatives.
 And this will not diminish as more and more economic activity moves online where the boundary between sales and marketing is virtually non-existent.

 Our dedicated team deals with all aspects of marketing and consumer law and consists of highly qualified attorneys with extensive experience in the field.
 Our team includes former Consumer Ombudsman and Advocate General at the Court of Justice of the European Union, Henrik Saugmandsgaard Øe, which gives us a unique insight into both the authorities’ handling of marketing law issues and the underlying EU law regulation.
 Our in-depth knowledge, combined with our insight into the current challenges affecting businesses’ choice of marketing strategy, ensures that our advice on marketing and consumer law is of the highest quality.

-At Gorrissen Federspiel, we assist both Danish and foreign companies with specialised advice and preparation of legal proceedings in a wide range of areas, including:
+We assist both Danish and foreign companies with specialised advice and preparation of litigation in a wide range of areas, including:

 Gorrissen Federspiel has established a group specialising in marketing law, rooted in our knowledge of and experience in all aspects of marketing law.